 In completing these requirements, distribute your course work to ensure that the following separate components are met.
 Basic language training classes (first- through third-year) cannot be counted to fulfill any of these requirements.

 You must register for at least 9 thesis credits (JSIS 700).
 You do not have to register for all of them in one quarter and there is no limit on how many thesis credits you can take.
 (Only 9 of them, however, will count toward your requirement of 36 credits.)
 In order to register for thesis credits, you must complete an Application for Independent Study/Thesis Credits form each quarter and obtain a signature from the chair of your Supervisory Committee.
-Submit this form to JSIS Student Services to get the instructor ID number you will need to register.
+Submit this form to JSIS Academic Services to get the instructor ID number you will need to register.

 The oral exam will deal with work presented for your degree.
 Work with the Chair of your Supervisory Committee to develop the parameters of your oral exam.